cepdnaclk/CO224-Web/Lectures/markdown/Lecture 2 - Technology Trends.md

 **Background and Influence:**

-- Co-founder of Intel Corporation
-- Intel historically the biggest manufacturer of computer chips/processors
+- Co-founder of Intel Corporation, historically the biggest manufacturer of computer chips/processors
 - Most personal computers and high-end servers use Intel processors
 - Made a prediction that shaped the entire semiconductor industry